Last Updated on by Jeremy

 A Consciousness to the Rich?

-The main problem is that the vast majority of travelers to Peru come in solely to visit Cusco and Machu Picchu- admittedly one of the most beautiful archaeological parks we’ve ever seen.
+The main problem is that the vast majority of travelers to Peru come in solely to take a Machu Picchu tour– admittedly one of the most beautiful archaeological parks we've ever seen.
 If you limit your travels only to visiting this destination, and make all of your long-distance travels by air, you will certainly fall into the pattern of thinking that Peru is an incredibly safe country.

 In Cusco, for example, there are so many upscale hotels, restaurants, and neighborhoods that you cannot walk down a city block without getting caught on a handful of CCTV cameras that are no doubt being manned by a real person 24/7.
 Cops patrol all the time, English speaking workers are plentiful, and overall you would think you are well protected other than the taxi drivers trying to rip you off (successfully too, I might add).

 Go to any other city in Peru, especially to the public bus stations, and you'll see the complete opposite side of the spectrum.